spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 Here are some questions that you could ask:
 - How is Brexit defined?
-- What is the perception of the Conservatives? of the Tories?
+- How do Conservatives perceive Brexit?
+What about the Tories?
-- How is a given key political personality described?
+- How is a given key political personality described in relation with Brexit?
 - Other question(s) you can think of?
 About international events, inter- or supra-national organizations...

 You can also check [this part of the dedicated lesson](https://programminghistorian.org/en/lessons/interrogating-national-narrative-gpt#interrogating-our-model) for inspiration while interrogating the GPT.